masontaylor7/Large/README.md

 # Large
-Blogging platform for video game enthusiasts.
+Large is a clone of Medium, a blogging platform for video game enthusiasts.
+Here you are able to make an account and blog about recent games as well as comment on blogs.

 ## Technologies
 This app makes use of the following technologies: